 Troubleshooting: Power Windows

-Window gaskets: The window fits snugly into the window gasket and if anything interferes with its movement or if there's a kink or bend in the gasket, the window will drag.
-Silicone is often used to make a window run or weather strip more pliable.
+The window fits snugly into the window gasket.
+The window drags if anything interferes with its movement or if there's a kink in the gasket.
+Silicone is often used to make a window run or weatherstrip more pliable.

-Circuit breakers: Some circuit breakers need to be manually reset by removing them from the power source or pressing a button.
-Many other circuit breakers are self-resetting.
-Today's circuit breakers are solid state "ECB’s".
+Some circuit breakers must be manually reset by removing them from the power source or pressing a button.
+Most circuit breakers are self-resetting.
+Today's circuit breakers are solid-state ECBs.
 These circuit breakers increase resistance as they heat from excessive current.
-They can heat quickly and prevent the window from operating.
-Circuit breakers may control more than one window at a time.
-Both driver’s side window and the sun roof may be on one circuit breaker while the passenger’s side window on the other.
-It's important to have a schematic if you 're not familiar with the circuit.
+They can overheat and prevent the window from operating.

-Fuses: When a fuse is overloaded meaning too much current is passed through, the element will melt creating an open.
+When a fuse is overloaded, and too much current passes through, the element melts, creating an open.
 They do not reset like circuit breakers and must be replaced to complete the circuit.
-It's important to rule out any component or short circuit that may be causing the fuse to blow.
-Sometimes fuses just blow from a temporary overload caused by icy windows and such.
-This rules out the fuse as a possible cause because the window does move a little, a blown fuse would result in no operation.
+It's important to rule out any component or short circuit causing the fuse to blow.
+Sometimes, fuses blow from a temporary overload caused by icy windows and such.